Back to Blog

 Too many plugins is a WordPress-specific problem that compounds quickly.
 Each plugin can add database queries, CSS files, and JavaScript to every page load.
 Twenty moderately inefficient plugins will outweigh most other optimizations.

 No page caching means WordPress rebuilds every page from scratch on every visit — running PHP, querying the database, assembling HTML — even when nothing has changed since the last visitor loaded it.
-A caching layer (built into managed hosting, or via a plugin like LiteSpeed Cache) eliminates most of that overhead for repeat requests.
+A caching layer eliminates most of that overhead for repeat requests.

 Render-blocking scripts are JavaScript files that force the browser to stop and wait before it can display anything on screen.
 Third-party scripts — chat widgets, ad tags, analytics, social embeds — are common offenders, and they're often loaded by well-meaning marketing teams without awareness of the performance cost.

-No CDN means every visitor, regardless of where they are, is fetching assets from a single server in one geographic location.
-A content delivery network caches your static files (images, CSS, JS) on servers worldwide and serves them from the location closest to each visitor.
-For a U.S.-based business with a server in Chicago, a visitor in Miami might be adding 80ms of latency that a CDN eliminates entirely.
+No CDN means every visitor fetches assets from a single server in one geographic location.
+A content delivery network caches your static files on servers worldwide and serves them from the location closest to each visitor.

 The hosting layer is the foundation